auraphp/Aura.Sql/README.md

 # Aura.Sql

-This library provides an extension to the PHP-native [PDO](http://php.net/PDO) along with a profiler and connection locator.
+Provides an extension to the native [PDO](http://php.net/PDO) along with a profiler and connection locator.
 Becuase _ExtendedPdo_ is an extension of the native _PDO_, code already using the native _PDO_ or typehinted to the native _PDO_ can use _ExtendedPdo_ without any changes.

-> N.b.: This package is compatible with PHP 5.3; most Aura libraries require
-> PHP 5.4.

 Added functionality in _Aura.Sql_ over the native _PDO_ includes: